 Karen Hsiung is the Director of Marketing at Bellisio Foods Canada, where she oversees brand marketing, innovation and research for frozen food products.
 Karen is a former Regional Officer with the Network of Executive Women, where she led fundraising and membership for the Toronto chapter.

-Neil Bowden is currently employed with Canada Goose as the Director of Finance.
+Neil Bowden is the Director of Finance for Canada Goose.
 Prior to working with Canada Goose Neil worked with KPMG.
 He has more than ten years of experience providing financial statement audit and accounting services to public and non-public companies in Chicago and Toronto.
 Neil has served on engagement teams for a diverse range of clients, including multinational consumer products manufacturers and distributors, start-up ventures, retailers, and global mining companies.
-Services delivered to these clients have included: annual audits of financial statements and interim review procedures, often requiring management of multi-disciplinary global client service teams; review of and assistance with SEC filings, including registration statements associated with equity offerings; and auditing and advising on accounting for acquisitions.
+Services delivered to these clients have included annual audits of financial statements and interim review procedures, often requiring management of multi-disciplinary global client service teams; review of and assistance with SEC filings, including registration statements associated with equity offerings; and auditing and advising on accounting for acquisitions.

 Victor Willis is the Executive Director at PARC (Parkdale Activity – Recreation Centre), a Daily Bread Food Bank member agency.
 Victor has extensive experience working in not-for-profit organizations, including York Support Services Network, Gerstein Crisis Centre, Trinity Square Café Enterprises and The 519 Church Street Community Centre.
 He also has in-depth governance, strategic planning and financial management experience as a volunteer Director on a number of not-for-profit Boards.
 Victor believes that, in a time of growing challenges, Daily Bread Food Bank can play a crucial role in developing and increasing the overall capacity to respond to hunger by building collaborative networks with other like-minded organizations.